-Current research projects include work on people deported from the USA with particular focus on psychosocial trauma; the transnationalization of street gangs; and the socio-historical and cultural contemporary perspectives of life in the Dominican-Haitian Border.
+Current research projects include work on people deported from the USA with particular focus on psychosocial trauma; the transnationalization of street gangs; and the socio-historical and cultural contemporary perspectives of life in the Dominican-Haitian Border and prison trauma.

 Banished to the Homeland: Dominican Deportees and Their Stories of Exile

 The 1996 U.S. Immigration Reform and Responsibility Act has led to the forcible deportation of more than thirty thousand Dominicans from the United States, with little protest or even notice from the public.
 Deportees suffer greatly when they are torn from their American families and social networks, and they may be unwelcome in their former homeland.
 Following thousands of Dominican deportees over a seven-year period, Brotherton and Barrios capture their experience and conclude that a simultaneous process of cultural inclusion and socioeconomic exclusion best explains the trajectory of emigration, settlement, and rejection.
 Combining sociological and criminological reasoning, the authors isolate the forces that motivate immigrants to leave their homeland and then commit crimes in the United States.
 They relate the modern deportee's journey to broader theoretical studies of transnationalism, assimilation, and social control.

 The Almighty Latin King and Queen Nation: Street Politics and the Transformation of a New York City Gang